liamwalsh1980/Milestone-Project-4/README.md

     - View products/services
     - Use the sort facility
     - View details of each product/service
-    - Buy products as a guest
+    - Buy products
-    - Book a service as a guest
+    - Book a service
     - Receive an email confirmation for all purchases made
-    - Receive an email confirmation for a service booked ?
+    - Obtain an order number or booking number straight away once a product is purchased or a service is booked
-    - Access Profile - delivery details
+    - Access Profile - delivery and contact details
     - Access Profile - order history (if applicable)
     - Logout